 Understanding the Types of Recoverable Damages

-In most car accident claims, you can recover compensatory damages.
+In most car accident claims, you can recover compensatory damages for your bodily injuries and property damages.
 There are two categories of these losses:

 - Economic damages: Economic damages are the expenses and financial losses you incurred due to a crash or those you will likely face in the future.